andrewraj/anbarasi-site/src/content/posts/devoted.md

 **Sound editor, sound designer**

-I was offered to work at the same company where I completed my internship, it was a great offer.Working on this web series was a real challenging job because I was given only 5 days to work on sound editing ,audio recording and pre-mix for each episode
+I was offered to work at the same company where I completed my internship and it was a great offer.
+Working on this web series was a real challenging job because I was given only 5 days to work on sound editing, audio recording and pre-mix for each episode